Italian leader pours cold water on Fertility Day campaign

-ROME Italy's prime minister on Thursday poured cold water on a campaign promoted by his health minister aimed at convincing couples to have more children.
+ROME (Reuters) - Italy's prime minister on Thursday poured cold water on a campaign promoted by his health minister aimed at convincing couples to have more children.

 "I don't know of any of my friends who had kids after they saw an advertisement," Matteo Renzi said in a radio interview.